Edward H. R. Green

-Edward Howland Robinson Green (August 22, 1868 - June 8, 1936), also known as Colonel Green, was an American businessman and philanthropist, the only son of financier Hetty Green (the "Witch of Wall Street").
+Edward Howland Robinson Green (August 22, 1868 - June 8, 1936), also known as Colonel Green, was an American businessman and philanthropist, the only son of financier Hetty Green, nicknamed the "Witch of Wall Street".

 At his mother's behest, Green oversaw a turnaround of the Texas Midland Railroad.
-After his mother's death in 1916 and his inheritance of half her fortune, Green became one of the country's wealthiest citizens.
+After her death in 1916 and his inheritance of half her fortune, Green became one of the country's wealthiest citizens.
 He built the Round Hill estate on Massachusetts' Buzzards Bay.
 From his coastal residence, he hosted an early radio broadcaster and funded radio signal research, flight tests, and high-voltage experiments of the Massachusetts Institute of Technology.
 Green was also noted for his stamp and coin collections.

 Early life and education

 Green was born at the Langham Hotel, London, on August 22, 1868, the first of two children of Hetty and Edward Henry Green.
 His sister, Sylvia, was born in 1871.
 Their mother amassed a fortune through her business dealings and was known as a miser.

 Ned broke his leg as a child, and Hetty first tried to have him admitted to a free clinic for the poor.
 Charles Slack, her biographer, said that she was recognized; she was unwilling to pay for the medical services and treated him herself.
 The boy's leg did not heal properly and had to be amputated due to gangrene.
 Ned used a cork prosthesis.
 He grew to 6 ft 4 in and 300 lb as an adult.

 Green attended private schools and graduated from Fordham College in 1888.
 He later studied real estate law.